Disentanglement via Latent Quantization: Experiments

-To facilitate this, we benchmark on four established disentanglement datasets: Shapes3D~\citep{burgess20183d}, MPI3D~\citep{gondal2019transfer}, Falcor3D~\citep{nie2019high}, and Isaac3D~\citep{nie2019high}.
-Dataset details are presented in Appendix~\ref{app:datasets}.
-Each consists of RGB image observations generated (near-)noiselessly from all exhaustive combinations of discretely sampled sources.
-To use a consistent architecture, we downsample the observations to $64 \times 64$ if necessary.
-Shapes3D is toyish and useful for rapid prototyping, but the others are chosen for their difficulty~\citep{nie2020semi,gondal2019transfer}.
+\textbf{Experimental design.} We design our experiments to answer the following questions: Does latent quantization improve disentanglement?
+How does it compare against the strongest known methods that operate under the same assumptions?
+And, finally, which of our design choices were critical?
+We benchmark on four established datasets: Shapes3D~\citep{burgess20183d}, MPI3D~\citep{gondal2019transfer}, Falcor3D~\citep{nie2019high}, and Isaac3D~\citep{nie2019high}.
+Each consists of RGB image observations generated (near-)noiselessly from categorical or discretized numerical sources.
+Shapes3D is toyish, but the others are chosen for their difficulty~\citep{nie2020semi,gondal2019transfer}.
 In particular, we use the \texttt{complex shapes} variant of MPI3D collected on a real world robotics apparatus.

-Aside from the baseline AE and InfoGAN methods that we endow with quantized latents, we assemble a modestly sized but representative set of prior methods to compare to: $\beta$-VAE~\citep{higgins2017beta}, $\beta$-TCVAE~\citep{chen2018isolating}, and BioAE~\citep{whittington2023disentanglement}.
-To our knowledge, these are the strongest autoencoder variants for disentanglement that do not bring in additional complexity or additional problem assumptions.
-In fact, latent quantization would be compatible with many of the ideas in the literature, so instead we focus on a fair empirical comparison of our method with simple but competitive prior methods.
+See Appendix~\ref{app:datasets} for further dataset details.
+Aside from baseline AE and InfoGAN (specifically InfoWGAN-GP, a Wasserstein GAN~\citep{arjovsky2017wasserstein} with gradient penalty~\citep{gulrajani2017improved}), we compare to $\beta$-VAE~\citep{higgins2017beta}, $\beta$-TCVAE~\citep{chen2018isolating}, and BioAE~\citep{whittington2023disentanglement}, the strongest methods from prior work that obey our problem assumptions and make design decisions mutually exclusive with latent quantization.
+We also compare to VQ-VAE with $d=64$ and $\numof{\discretevalue} = 512$ (Figure~\ref{fig:inductive_bias}).
+We ablate weight decay, scalar codebooks, and dimension-specific codebooks from \ourae{} and weight decay from \ourgan{}.
+We quantify modularity, explicitness, and compactness using both \ourmetrics{} and nonlinear DCI.
+We qualitatively inspect representations via decoded latent interventions (Figure~\ref{fig:qualitative} and Appendix~\ref{app:qualitative_results}).